ANURADHAPURA TRAVEL GUIDE:DISCOVER THE ANCIENT CAPITAL OF SRI LANKA

-Founded in the fifth century BCE, Anuradhapura served as Sri Lanka’s Sinhalese capital from the fourth century BCE until the capital was forced to relocate in the eleventh century CE due to invasions from South India.
+Founded in the fifth century BCE, Anuradhapura served as Sri Lanka’s Sinhalese capital from the fourth century BCEuntil invasions from South India forced the kingdom to relocate its capital in the eleventh century CE.

 Among the greatest and oldest Buddhist monuments in the world are the ruins in the UNESCO world heritage city of Anuradhapura .
 Anuradhapura has literally dozens of amazing things to see, and a trip to this magnificent location ought to be at the top of any plans for Sri Lanka.

-We suggest spending one or two nights in Anuradhapura in order to fully appreciate all of the stunning historical sites that are available.
-However, you might choose to take a day trip from Sigiriya or Dambulla to this place if you think your schedule is already packed.
+We suggest spending one or two nights in Anuradhapura to fully appreciate its stunning historical sites.
+Alternatively, travelers with a busy schedule can easily visit on a day trip from Sigiriya or Dambulla.

 Why You Must Visit Anuradhapura